channyein87/workflow-duration-action/README.md

 Action to get the duration seconds of the workflow.:alarm_clock:

-This action outputs duration of the workflow in seconds.
+This action outputs duration of the workflow in seconds, milliseconds, minutes and hours.

 ## Usage